Basketball phenom Zion Williamson takes celebrity status in stride

 No offense to Williamson and the folks who make up his inner circle, but it’s just the nature of the beast.

 Besides, it’s not like it’s news to them.
-The last six months or so have already served as a precursor, thanks to Drake, SportsCenter, an endless selection of mixtapes and the rock star receptions Williamson receives almost everywhere he goes.
+The last six months or so already have served as a precursor, thanks to Drake, SportsCenter, an endless selection of mix tapes and the rock star receptions Williamson receives almost everywhere he goes.

 Sharonda Sampson, mom to the 16-year-old superstar small forward, is impressed with the way her son has handled his newly minted celebrity status.

 “We don’t have to worry about him being around it.
 He’s been great with it,” she said.
-“He understands that you can have success, but you have to still continue to work, because there’s somebody out there who’s working harder, just to be better than you are.
+“He understands that you can have success, but you have to still continue to work because there’s somebody out there who’s working harder, just to be better than you are.